-(9) Risk Management
+(10) Risk Management

-The District is exposed to various risks of loss related to workers' compensation; torts; theft of, damage to and destruction of assets; errors and omissions and natural disasters; for which the District carries commercial insurance.
-The premiums for group insurance are based on a fixed rate per employee.
-There have been no significant reductions in insurance coverage from the prior year and settled claims have not reached the level of commercial coverage in any of the past three fiscal years.
+The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+The District attempts to minimize risk from significant losses through the purchase of commercial insurance.

-(10) Compensation of Board Member
+(11) Compensation of Board Member